-When a complaint has an "open" status, the investigation is in progress by our Legal Section and specifics of their case is not considered public information (legal product).
+When a complaint has an "open" status, the investigation is in progress by our Legal Section and specifics of their case is not considered public information (legal work product).
 Their information cannot be released and not a matter of public record.
-The initial complaint filed with the Board office is public information, however, it does not contain legal's investigation/inspector reports or findings.
-Board's files consist primarily with the complaint filed by the consumer, contractor's response (if any), and additional information forwarded by these parties to our office.
+The initial complaint filed with the Board office is considered a matter of public record and does not contain the attorney’s investigation findings.
+Board files consist primarily of the complaint filed by the consumer, contractor's response (if any), and additional information forwarded by these parties to our office.
 The "Complainant" will be notified once the case is closed or if they are needed as a witness at a hearing.
 Anyone may contact the Board to check the status of a complaint case, or to certainly check on the complaint history of a contractor.
-License files are also public information with the exception of the financial statement (TCA 62-6-124).
-The public may request copies of the "Certificate of Insurance" for General Liability and Workers' Compensation; and Home Improvement license files also include their financial responsibility information, such as bonds.
-(Check local government for bonds filed for individual projects.)
+Contractor license files are also public information except for the financial statements (see TCA 62-6-124).
+The public may request copies of the "Certificate of Insurance" for General Liability and Workers' Compensation; and Home Improvement license files also include their financial responsibility ($10,000 surety bond or Irrevocable Letter of Credit).
+Check with local government for permit bonds filed for individual projects.

 Filing a Complaint